docker/labs/dockercon-us/docker-datacenter/README.md

 5. Point your browser to the application.

-  To do this, combine the node's hostname (from your registration email) with port 5000 as follows:
+  To do this, combine the node's hostname with port 5000 as follows:

   - `<hostname>:5000`